 University Advising Center

 Academic advisors assist students in planning course schedules, and in focusing on long-range planning and curricular design to help achieve multiple goals.
 Students may arrange individual advising conference and advisors welcome drop-in visits.
-Students should seek approval from their advisor to add or drop any course.

 Office of Pre-Health Advising